SteveVitali/ethereum-smart-contract-analysis/README.md

 nohup node --experimental-worker analyze-contract-code.js --start-block $START_BLOCK --end-block $END_BLOCK --threads 96 --debug --log-every 200&
 ```

 If any of those block ranges has already been analyze (i.e., is already located in the contracts_analysis directory), the script will skip that batch.
-This is why it is important to always run the S3 sync command (‘./push-pull-s3.sh’) on all instances whenever a contract analysis job completes on any of the instances, since this will push the new result up to S3 on the instance that generated the analysis and pull the new result for all other instances (so that they can avoid double-analyzing that block range).
+This is why it is important to always run the S3 sync commands on all instances whenever a contract analysis job completes on any of the instances, since this will push the new result up to S3 on the instance that generated the analysis and pull the new result for all other instances (so that they can avoid double-analyzing that block range).

 To check the progress of the Oyente bulk analysis, run the convenience script ‘analysis-progress.sh’:
 ```